 • The employer/carrier has a lien against the net proceeds of any third-party action.
-The recoverable amount of the lien is the net settlement minus a pro-rata share of the costs and an attorney fee payable to the claimants attorney.
-The difference can be claimed as a credit against future workers' compensation benefits.
+The recoverable amount of the lien is the net settlement minus a pro-rata share of the costs and an attorney fee payable to the claimant's attorney.
+The amount recovered by the claimant can be claimed as a credit against future workers' compensation benefits.